 - If you are waiting or don’t have time to wait, there’s only a few aggregators that can get you on Google Play at the moment – Streetlib and PublishDrive are the two main ones.

-- You are required to make about 20% (that’s the minimum) available on Google Books.
+- You are required to make about 20% (that’s the minimum) of your book available on Google Books.
 On the plus side it makes your book a little bit searchable and maybe more discoverable, but the downside is 20% of your book is online.